 Due Date: Your calculated grade on a test (quiz, exam, or lab practical) or lab assignment will be reduced by a penalty of 1 point per hour, for every hour that you exceed the due date up to 24 hours.
 After that 24 hours (Monday 11:59 pm), late work may not be submitted.
 If you submit work a day late, that is a 24 point deduction.
 Make sure you submit the tests and assignments before their due dates pass!
 A "week" in this course begins on Monday and ends on Sunday at 11:59 pm.
 All materials for each week are due by midnight of Sunday.
-The weekly schedule is listed on the Course Materials page at the top.
+The weekly schedule is listed on the Course Materials page at the top and on the left side menu under Assignment Schedule.